-The Certification Page must be signed only by new applicants before the application is considered complete.
-Do not complete the "Sign Date" field or submit the application until the new applicant returns the completed, signed, and dated Certification Page.
+The Certification Page must be signed by applicants before the application is considered complete.
+Do not complete the "Sign Date" field or submit the application until the applicant returns the completed, signed, and dated Certification Page.

 Telephonic signatures are allowed for the Certification Page.
 See Section 1.6.